ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-keyword-dictionary.md

 ## Create a keyword dictionary from a file using PowerShell

 Often when you need to create a large dictionary, it's to use keywords from a file or a list exported from some other source.
 In this case, you'll create a keyword dictionary containing a list of inappropriate language to screen in external email.
-You need to first [Connect to Office 365 Security &amp; Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).
+You must first [connect to Office 365 Security &amp; Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).

 1. Copy the keywords into a text file and make sure that each keyword is on a separate line.